Latinos’ Increasing Role in Local Politics Good for the Community

 So, when will Rockford Latinos exercise political power?
 Important steps have been made, and little by little, we will see more Hispanic names on our ballots.
 This is encouraging, because it means an increasing number of Latinos and Hispanics have put down roots and have a stake in building a better society.
 With our help, groups like Latinos for Political Progress will make it easier for them to step up and serve the public, and that is good for the whole community.

-Posted on July 10, 2013, in Columns and tagged Arnie Cabello, Hispanic, Isaac Guerrero, John Cabello, John Guevara, Julio Salgado, Latino, Latinos for Political Progress, Register Star, Rockford, Winnebago County.
+Posted on July 10, 2013, in Musings and tagged Arnie Cabello, Hispanic, Isaac Guerrero, John Cabello, John Guevara, Julio Salgado, Latino, Latinos for Political Progress, Register Star, Rockford, Winnebago County.
 Bookmark the permalink.
 1 Comment.